More and more cases

 “My dog has bitten and has to go now”

-Not a week goes by in the "Krone" animal corner without at least one call from dog owners who want to give up their four-legged friend because they can no longer cope with the animal.
-More and more often, euthanasia is the last resort, especially when "Bello" has bitten.
+Not a week goes by in the "Krone" animal corner without at least one call from dog owners who want to give up their four-legged friends because they can no longer cope with them.
+More and more often, euthanasia is the last resort, especially when "Fido" has bitten someone.

-Particularly serious cases, such as the recent biting incident involving "Ernie" or "Xena", make the headlines, but the majority happen without any increased media interest.
-On average, around ten people are treated in hospital for bite injuries every day in Austria, but nobody can say how often dogs actually bite.
+Particularly serious cases, such as the recent biting incidents involving "Ernie" or "Xena," make the headlines, but the majority of cases happen without increased media interest.
+On average, around ten people a day are treated in hospital in Austria for bite injuries, but no one can say how often dogs actually bite.

-This was also the case with the young dog "Gina", who reacted strongly to people from an early age and also snapped repeatedly at home.
-The owners lost confidence in their own dog, and training sessions at various dog schools were only half-heartedly attended.
-But when a dog exhibits this kind of behavior, alarm bells must ring for every dog owner.
+This was also the case with the young dog "Gina," who reacted aggressively to people from an early age and repeatedly snapped at them at home.
+The owners lost confidence in their own dog, and training sessions at various dog schools were only half-heartedly completed.
+But when a dog exhibits such behavior, alarm bells should ring for every dog owner.

 No consistent training